markeyser/insurance-adapter-data/docs/explanation.md

 ---

-## Technical Report 2: Data Preparation Process for the InsuranceQA Dataset
+## Data Preparation Process for the InsuranceQA Dataset

 ### 1. Overview of the InsuranceQA Resources